CognicAI/EduLearn/documentaion/Drawbacks.md

 - **Limited Error Handling**: Some edge cases may not be properly handled throughout the application
 - **Frontend-Backend Separation**: API contract between frontend and backend is not formally documented
 - **Limited Test Coverage**: Automated tests are not comprehensive across all system components
-- **Development Environment Only**: The system lacks production-ready deployment configurations and optimizations
+- **Limited Observability**: Missing distributed tracing and advanced performance monitoring

 ### Performance Issues